 How does this medication work?
 What will it do for me?

-Fosinopril belongs to the class of medications called ACE inhibitors.
-It is used to treat high blood pressure and congestive heart failure.
+Fosinopril belongs to the class of medications called angiotensin converting enzyme inhibitors (ACE inhibitors).
+It is used to treat high blood pressure.
 It works by relaxing blood vessels and by helping the heart to pump blood that carries oxygen to the different parts of the body more efficiently.

-Fosinopril may be used in addition to digoxin or a thiazide diuretic or both in the treatment of congestive heart failure.
+Fosinopril may also be used in addition to digoxin or a thiazide diuretic or both to treat congestive heart failure.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.